react-boilerplate/react-boilerplate/docs/js/routing.md

 ```

 ## Child Routes
-`$ npm run generate route` does not currently support automatically generating child routes if you need them, but they can be easily created manually.
+`npm run generate route` does not currently support automatically generating child routes if you need them, but they can be easily created manually.

 For example, if you have a route called `about` at `/about` and want to make a child route called `team` at `/about/our-team` you can just add that child page to the parent page's `childRoutes` array like so:
 ```